126th Air Refueling Squadron: Air refueling

+F-89 of the Wisconsin ANG (Note: Aircraft is Northrop F-89J Scorpion serial 53-2686.)

 The squadron was designated the 126th Air Refueling Squadron and, along with its parent group, equipped with Boeing KC-97 Stratofreighters.
 The 126th was the first Air National Guard tanker unit to become fully operational.
 This occurred in December 1963.
 The squadron participated in a historic operation in a foreign land, when on 2 June 1967, members of the squadron and its support units deployed for a sustained period of time without being mustered into federal service.
 The 126th, along with four other Air National Guard refueling units, stationed a contingent of KC-97s at Rhein-Main Air Base, West Germany.
 European deployments, designated Operation Creek Party, were destined to last for 10 years.